-Meteorological measurements are made on a 7-m mast located approximately 20 m from the subnivean laboratory.
-Upward and downward looking shortwave radiation is measured with a Kipp and Zonen CM 14 pyranometer; upward and downward looking longwave radiation is measured with a Kipp and Zonen CG 2 pyrgeometer (Table 1).
-Net radiation is measured with a REBS Q\7, which provides both a quality control check on the pyranometer and pyrgeometer as well as redundancy in the event of a malfunction in one of the radiometers.
-Paired LiCor LI-200 SA pyranometers provide measurements of direct and diffuse solar radiation, with one unshaded and the second having a shadow band.
+Meteorological measurements are made on a 7-meter mast located approximately 20 m from the subnivean laboratory.
+Upward and downward looking shortwave radiation is measured with a Kipp and Zonen CM14 pyranometer; upward and downward looking longwave radiation is measured with a Kipp and Zonen CG2 pyrgeometer (Table 1).
+Net radiation is measured with a REBS Q7 and provides both a quality control check on the pyranometer and pyrgeometer as well as redundancy in the event of a malfunction in one of the radiometers.
+Paired LiCor LI-200 SA pyranometers provide measurements of direct and diffuse solar radiation, with one unshaded and the second having a shadow-band.

-Turbulent fluxes are computed using the aerodynamic profile method, with one instrument array at a fixed height of 6 m above the ground and three instrument arrays that are mounted on a mast that is moved by hand to maintain fixed instrument heights above the snow surface of 0.5, 1.0, and 2.0 m.
-Air temperature and relative humidity are measured at each height with a Vaisala HMP35c probe housed in a Gill 12-plate radiation shield (Table 1).
+Turbulent fluxes are computed using the aerodynamic profile method, with one instrument array at a fixed height of 6 m above the ground, and three instrument arrays that are mounted on a mast that is moved by hand to maintain fixed instrument heights above the snow surface of 0.5, 1.0, and 2.0 m.
+Air temperature and relative humidity is measured at each height with a Vaisala HMP35c probe housed in a Gill 12-plate radiation shield (Table 1).
 The shield is not ventilated because of the consistent and high wind velocities characteristic of Niwot Ridge.
-These instruments are calibrated by placing them on the same level and calibrating to a single instrument, since our primary concern is the relative accuracy among levels for calculation of sensible and latent heat fluxes using the aerodynamic profile method.
-Wind speed and direction are measured using RM Young 05103 wind monitors which have a range of $0-60 \text{ m s}^{-1}$ and a gust survival velocity of 100 m s-1; calibration is conducted with an RM Young electric motor.
+These instruments are calibrated by placing on the same level and calibrating to a single instrument, since our primary concern is the relative accuracy among levels for calculation of sensible and latent heat fluxes using the aerodynamic profile method.
+Wind speed and direction are measured using RM Young 05103 wind monitors which have a range of $0-60 \,\mathrm{m \ s^{-1}}$ and a gust survival velocity of $100 \,\mathrm{m \ s^{-1}}$; calibration is conducted with an RM Young electric motor.

 Snow depth is measured with a Campbell Scientific Instruments UDGO1-1 sonic anemometer (Table 1).
 Soil heat flux is measured directly using a REBS HFT-1 soil heat flux plate installed at a depth of 5 cm.
 Barometric pressure is measured by capacitance with an AIR-DB-2BX.
-The timing, magnitude, and spatial variability of snowmelt is measured using a system of snow lysimeters (two $1-m^2$ lysimeters and sixteen $0.2-m^2$ lysimeters deployed in a circle with a 10-m diameter) that drain by gravity into dedicated tipping buckets housed in the subnivean laboratory.
-The two 1-m lysimeters drain into Campbell Scientific TE525 tipping bucket rain gages, and the sixteen 0.2-m lysimeters drain into Davis Instruments rain collector II tipping bucket gages.
+The timing, magnitude, and spatial variability of snowmelt is measured using a system of snow lysimeters (two 1-m2 lysimeters and sixteen 0.2-m2 lysimeters deployed in a circle with a 10-m diameter) that drain by gravity into dedicated tipping buckets housed in the subnivean laboratory.
+The two 1-m2 lysimeters drain into Campbell Scientific TE525 Tipping Bucket Rain Gages and the sixteen 0.2-m2 lysimeters drain into Davis Instruments Rain Collector II tipping bucket gages.

-Meteorological variables are measured every 10 s; means and standard deviations of the data are computed and stored at 10-min intervals.
-Data, such as tipping bucket counts, are totalized and stored at 10-min intervals.
-Data are recorded on Campbell Scientific CR21x and CR10 data loggers and stored on a Campbell CSM1 storage module which is changed each Tuesday.
+Meteorological variables are measured every 10 seconds; means and standard deviations of the data are computed and stored at 10-minute intervals.
+Totalizing data, such as tipping bucket counts, are totalized and stored at 10-minute intervals.
+Data are recorded on Campbell Scientific CR21x and CR10 Dataloggers and stored on a Campbell CSM1 storage module which is changed each Tuesday.